What's Health Education? - Duke's Materia Tonica

 - Emotions: understanding feelings, communicating emotions, and practicing empathy and compassion.

-- Mind: becoming aware of thoughts and developing methods of learning subjects and seeking higher education.
+- Mind: becoming aware of thoughts and developing methods of understanding subjects and seeking higher education.

 - Spirit: cultivating the view of one's life in relation to their own self, the environment, world, and cosmos.

 Health Education is Not to be Confused with Medical Education